 Graduate Nurse Program

-Graduate Nurse Program 2021
+Graduate Nurse Program for 2024

 Our Graduate Nurse Program (GNP) supports newly registered nurses as they transition to professional practice.
 The program enables graduates to consolidate and further develop their knowledge, skills and competence under supervision and guidance.
 The supportive program provides a platform for the development of safe, confident and accountable nursing professionals.